To be honest, this is the first year for me to love Eggnog….

 nutmeg can make you hallucinate or even die..

 As for sweetener, I was out of Sugar Replacement so I opted for honey.
 Side note: there’s no space for table sugar at my home.
 I use sugar alcohol or stevia.
 Watch your Glycemic Index, especially we already have bananas and flour in here.

 But if you have a sweet tooth, feel free to sub my honey to 1 cup of sugar or even more.
-Although I don’t recommend, December has always been a loose diet season so go indulge a little!
+Although I don’t recommend it, December has always been a loose diet season so go indulge a little!

 I might try to use whole wheat flour next time.
 Corn starch is not a must.
 But it makes a noticeable difference to the texture.
-I don’t know if “bouncy” is a good enough description for what corn starch does.
-Basically, it act as a thickener and keep everything together.
+I don’t know if “bouncy” is a good enough description of what corn starch does.
+Basically, it acts as a thickener and keeps everything together.

 Not bad for a first try!
 Other than me being too greedy trying to pour the last drop of batter into the already-full loaf pan… A loaf should be rectangular but mine grew into a mushroom….

 BTW, I used a silicone pan so it doesn’t stick with the bread.
 If you are using a metal one, make sure to greasy it.